 How Injection Molding Works

-The main Components are:
+components The main components are:

-• Nozzle and Mold Injector System – Direct the molten plastic into the mold.
+- Direct Nozzle and Mold Injector System – Direct the molten plastic into the mold.

-• Clamping Unit – Keeps the mold halves closed tightly during injection.
+- Clamping Unit – Keeps the mold halves closed tightly during injection.

-• Ejector System – Removes the finished plastic injection mold parts after cooling.
+- Ejector System – Removes the finished plastic injection mold parts after cooling.

 2. Working Principle of Injection Molding